NYPL-Simplified/static-webpub-generator/README.md

-# Web Publication Streamer
+# Static Web Publication Generator

-This project is a proof of concept that takes an EPUB as an input and provides the following resources in HTTP for it:
+This is a script based on https://github.com/banux/webpub-streamer that takes a directory of EPUB files and generates web publication files for use on a static site.

-- a [Web Publication Manifest](https://github.com/HadrienGardeur/webpub-manifest) based on the OPF of the original EPUB
-- resources from the EPUB (HTML, CSS, images etc.)

-It is entirely written in Go using [Negroni](https://github.com/urfave/negroni).
-The server is automatically binded to HTTPS using an automatic Let's Encrypt certificate.

-In addition to streaming an EPUB as a Web Publication, this project also embeds the [Web Publication Viewer](https://github.com/HadrienGardeur/webpub-viewer) in order to read such publications.

-##Usage

-By default the server will use EPUB files included in the root directory.

-##Live Demo

-A live demo is available at: https://proto.myopds.com/
+## Usage Example

+go run main.go -epubDir=books -outputDir=out -domain=http://example.com